Skip to the content

 Tape and Reel Packaging for Semiconductor Devices

+Semiconductor packaging follows the same EIA-481 standards as other products.
+Three methods are available.
 The high-volume process handles families of devices.
 It includes advanced vision inspection technology.
 This provides higher yields and less downtime.
+With the rotary process, a rotary turret picks up the device.
+It then moves the device to the next station.

 Semiconductors need protection from electrostatic damage.
 You can select from three options: